International Permafrost Association: Organization and structure

-The Executive Director is Dr. Inga May (Germany).
+The Executive Director is Inga May.

 The IPA Constitution provides for three categories of Working Group Parties: standing committees (long-term), working groups (5–10 years) and action groups (1–2 years) that organise and coordinate research activities and special projects.
 The first category includes a Standing Committee for Data, Information and Communication, an International Advisory Committee for the International Permafrost Conferences, and a Standing Committee for Education and Outreach.
 There are ten Working Groups, each with two co-chairs and some with subgroups.
 These are: